elliot-a/grunt-git-batch-clone/README.md

 # grunt-batch-git-clone

-> Clones multiple git repos into specified folders.
+> Clones multiple git repos into the specified folders.

 ## Getting Started
 This plugin requires Grunt `~0.4.5`